Master of Science in Nursing (MSN)

 MSN-634 Advanced Mental Health Care- Adults (3 credits)

 Students will enhance their ability to establish and cultivate therapeutic relationships as well as deepen their awareness of theories of personality and psychopathology as they acquire further skills in the assessment and diagnosis of mental illness primarily in the adult populations.
 They will build upon knowledge and skills from advanced psychopharmacology.
 They will expand their awareness of advanced pathophysiology to encompass concepts of normal and abnormal neurophysiology.
 They will use all of the above components to bring their critical reflective skills to bear on the promotion of mental health, and the assessment and differential diagnoses of the depressive and anxiety spectrum disorders.
 They will acquire experience in developing collaborative, holistic, client-centered treatment plans taking into consideration the unique biopsychosocial circumstances of the life context of clients.
 Through didactic experiences, students will be able to include the psychopharmacological agents approved for the treatment of depressive and anxiety spectrums according to psychiatric guidelines and evidence-based practice, as well as the psychotherapy modalities of Cognitive Behavioral Therapy, Behavioral Activations Therapy, Acceptance/Commitment Therapy, and Brief Solution-Focused Therapy.
+Current CPR certification and updated immunization records required.

 Prerequisite(s): MHNP MSN students: MSN-602, MSN-603, MSN-615, MSN-616, MSN-617, MSN-621, MSN-622, MSN-623, and MSN-630 completed.
-Post-Master's certificate students MSN-615, MSN-621, MSN-622, MSN-623, and MSN-630 completed., MSN-634P
+Post-Master's certificate students MSN-615, MSN-621, MSN-622, MSN-623, and MSN-630 completed or preapproved transfer equivalents or preapproved transfer equivalents., MSN-634P

 MSN-634P PMHNP Pract 1 (2 credits)

 Students will apply knowledge and skills at the novice level learned in the theory portion of MSN-634.
 Students are expected to show evidence of development of beginner skills in assessing, diagnosing and choosing appropriate interventions/plan of care for their mental health clients.
 (This course includes a 200 hour practicum in an inpatient or outpatient mental health setting.)
-Current CPR and updated immunization records required.
+Current CPR certification and updated immunization records required.

 Prerequisite(s): MHNP MSN students: MSN-602, MSN-603, MSN-615, MSN-616, MSN-617,MSN-621, MSN-622, MSN-623, and MSN-630 completed.
-Post-Master's certificate students MSN-615, MSN-621, MSN-622, MSN-623 MSN-630 completed., MSN-634
+Post-Master's certificate students MSN-615, MSN-621, MSN-622, MSN-623, MSN-630 completed or preapproved transfer equivalents., MSN-634.

 MSN-635 Adv Mntl HC-Chld, Adlt, Gero (3 credits)

 Students apply their knowledge of mental health and their skills of critical thinking to the advanced mental health care of the bipolar and psychotic spectrum disorders as well as mental health disorders pertinent to children, adolescents, and geriatric populations.
 Students will be guided to respectfully consider the cultural, spiritual, and unique circumstances of individual clients.
 Through didactic experiences, students will be able to incorporate into the treatment plans the psychopharmacological agents approved for the treatment of bipolar and psychotic spectrum disorders, attention-deficit hyperactivity disorder in children and adults, and the dementias and mood disorders of the geriatric population according to psychiatric guidelines and evidence-based practice.
 They will acquire knowledge of complementary/alternative modes of care known today as integrative mental health care.
 Students will also learn and practice principles of Group Therapy as well as learn the basic components of Dialectical Behavior Therapy.
+Current CPR certification and updated immunization records required.

 Prerequisite(s): MSN-634 and MSN-634P, MSN-635P